defuse/airgap/README.md

 #### Preventing Accidental Misuse

+**TODO:** These points might be useful to *some* implementations, but could be harmful to others.
+Either remove these points or designate them as "only things you should do if your situation is similar to mine".

 Precautions should be in place to prevent accidental misuse.
 Note that these precautions are not intended to be robust, they are only intended to be informative.
 They are to make it very obvious when the operator, or someone else